 Trumpet vine (Campsis radicans) is a flowering vine that can be found over a wide portion of the United States.
-In many areas of the country, they are considered invasive and killing trumpet vine in these areas can be difficult.
-But with a little understanding, you can get rid of trumpet vine or even just contain trumpet vine to a small area so that you can enjoy their lovely, if unruly, beauty.
+In many areas of the country they are considered invasive, and killing trumpet vine in these areas can be difficult.
+But with a little understanding you can get rid of trumpet vine, or even just contain trumpet vine to a small area so that you can enjoy its lovely, if unruly, beauty.

 How to Contain Trumpet Vine